 We hope our WordPress hosting comparison has given you food for thought and that you're now in a better position to evaluate WordPress hosting offers yourself.

-ALL-INKL, when it comes to price: If you really want to go for the price and do a lot yourself, we recommend ALL-INKL They are the only provider who shows transparency on an important performance criterion instead of making big talk.
+ALL-INKL when it comes to price: If you really want to go for the price and do a lot yourself, we recommend ALL-INKL They are the only WordPress hosting provider that shows transparency on an important performance criterion instead of making big claims.
 This in combination with a good phone support, should be rewarded.

 Specialized hosting - for when quality and time are important

-I hope we were able to show you that specialized WordPress hosts (e.g. Raidboxes) offer clear advantages when it comes to optimizing performance, time and security.
-Of course, they are more expensive than the standard providers.
-In return, you save a lot of time and can invest more work in your business instead of in the maintenance and administration of your websites.
+I hope we could show you that specialized WordPress hosting providers (such as.
+Raidboxes) offer clear advantages when it comes to optimizing performance, time and security.
+Of course, they are more expensive than the standard WordPress hosting providers.
+In return, you'll also save a lot of time and can invest more work into your business instead of maintaining and managing your websites.